 3. Clean out that dishwasher – Your dishes may come out clean, but the machine itself can be quite filthy.
 Make a paste out of some Rockin’ Green, soak a rag and wipe out the inside of your dishwasher.
 Make sure to get any stuck-on food stains.

 4. De-odorize your garbage disposal – This is another spot most people never clean.
 Slice up a lemon as if you were making drinks (save a piece for yourself for an after-cleaning drink!).
 Drop the lemons, some salt and some ice cubes down into your disposal and run it until it’s clear.
 The lemon clears the smell and the salt and ice clean leftover residue.

 5. Never spring clean all at once – It’s called “spring cleaning” because we do it when the weather gets nice, but also because it should take all spring.
 Doing all your cleaning in a single day is just not practical for anyone with a family.
 Create a schedule of tackling a section of the house each weekend.

 6. Start at the top – I hear about people making the mistake of re-cleaning all the time.
 Always start at the top of your home and work your way down.
 If your ceiling needs a wash, start there.
 Then do your windows and walls, your furniture, and finally your floors.

 7. Wash that pet bedding – Many people don’t think about washing their pet bedding as often as they should, but these items are often the source of some of the long-lasting odor you might smell in your home.
-Wash it in our Doghouse Rock (beds, blankets and even toys) for a strong and safe clean.
+Wash it in our Active Wear detergent (beds, blankets and even toys) for a strong and safe clean.

 Written by Kim Webb, CEO and Founder of Rockin’ Green Soap